 Some people make the mistake of keeping all the passports together and held by one person.
 That action simply means losing more passports at once rather than keeping them all safe.
 Each person who’s old enough carries their own passport.
 Spread out the kids’ passports among the adults to minimize the impact of a single theft.

-While this may seem strange, many travelers do this and have paid the price.
-Keep in mind that luggage gets stolen, and on occasion, is gone thru by dishonest airline workers, hotel employees, and others who may have access to your luggage when it’s out of your sight.
-If you don’t carry your passport on your person, you want to make sure its secured location.
+Luggage gets stolen or pilfered by dishonest airline workers, hotel employees, and others who may have access to your luggage when it’s out of your sight.
+So we’re back to carry your passport on your person when in transit.
 Here’s an example of a passport security mistake.
 You place your passport in your carry-on luggage and board a shuttle bus from the airport to the hotel.
 Along the route, the bus stops at a destination before yours, someone gets off the bus and mistakenly (or by purpose) takes your bag.
 Since your luggage was in the rear of the shuttle van or bus, you did not see the mistake (or theft) and off goes your passport.
-Always keep your passport on you person, or in a secured bag next to you.
+Always keep your passport on your person, or in a secured bag on your person.

-If you can leave it with the hotel concierge or hostel and have them lock it in their safe behind the front desk.
-If you need to leave it in your hotel room, but it does not have an in-room safe, consider a locking travel safe such as these.
-If you don’t want to buy a portable travel safe, lock it inside your hard-sided luggage that you can lock to an immovable object in your room.
+If your room doesn’t have a safe, leave it with the hotel front desk or hostel and have them lock it in their safe behind the front desk.
+Alternatively, if your room doesn’t have an in-room safe, consider packing a locking travel safe. you can use in your room or another location even at home.
+If you don’t want to buy a portable travel safe, lock your passport inside hard-sided luggage that you can lock to an immovable object in your room.

 Fake Police Officer Passport Scam

-Fake police officer scams have been around for awhile – and if you don’t pay attention, you could easily fall for the scam.
-The thieves work on your inability to recognize what a real police uniform looks like – and in reality, could you tell the difference of a police officers uniform from a real police officers uniform if you were overseas?
-Also, keep in mind that the best crooks are the best actors and actresses.
+Fake police officer scams have been around for a while – and if you don’t pay attention, you could easily fall for the scam.
+The thieves work on your inability to recognize what a real police uniform looks like – and in reality, could you tell the difference between a fake and real police officers uniform if you were overseas?
 These thieves will do whatever it takes to make you believe they are the police.
-They will engage in a conversation and ask you for your passport – as if a real police officer may, depending on the investigation they were conducting.
-Sometimes this is a scam to steal a passport (not too common) however, most of the time, this scam is used as a way to look at your money to see if it is counterfeit.
-This is usually the scam that you need to be aware of.
-Do not hand over any cash for inspection, and surely do not hand over your wallet as some fake police scams do.
+They will engage in a conversation and ask you for your passport – as if a real police officer may.
+This is a scam to steal your passport.
+Fortunately, this scam is not a prevalent one.

 Check Regularly – In Private

-Check regularly that you’re still carrying your passport where you think you are – especially if you are traveling internationally – but do this in private.
+Check regularly that you’re still carrying your passport where you think you are, but do this only in private.
 If you make it obvious, a thief who’s watching will know just where to look for it.
-Check in the privacy of your room before you leave for the day and use opportunities like visiting bathroom stalls to verify its still where you think it is.
+Check in the privacy of your room before you leave for the day and use opportunities like visiting bathroom stalls to verify your passport is still secure.